 The Practice Explorer Pathway

-everything in The Seeker Pathway plus:
+Everything in The Seeker Pathway plus:

 - Developing imaginative and thought-provoking food concepts that spark reflection and conversation.